 Selective Laser Sintering (SLS)

 SLS can work for either plastic or metal prototypes.
-Like many other 3D printing processes, the great advantage here is that parts can be made with complex geometries like internal lattice structures that would be difficult or impossible to do any other way.
+Like many other rapid prototyping 3D printing processes, the great advantage here is that parts can be made with complex geometries like internal lattice structures that would be difficult or impossible to do any other way.

 However, the surface finish is usually rough and may require secondary work to complete it, especially if it’s used as a master pattern for later casting.
-The strength is also not as good as SLA printed parts.
+The strength is also not as high as SLA printed parts.

 Fused Deposition Modeling (FDM)